irahardianto/service-pattern-go/README.md

          return player
        }

+If you look into the implementation of these lines

+      player := controller.PlayerService.FindById(playerId)

+      player := repository.PlayerRepository.GetPlayerById(playerId)

+Both are actually abstract implementation of the interface, not the real implementation itself.
+So later on the Dependency Injection section, we will learn those interface will be injected with the implementation during the compile time.

 This way, we can switch the implementation of IPlayerService & IPlayerRepository during the injection with whatever implementation without changing the implementation logic.